Mentorship & Outreach

 (Spring 2021, 2022)

-I have coordinated over 15 hours of 20-minute interviews between prospective students and faculty, organized lab and campus tours, Q&A panels, lightning talks, and social events for current students to interact with interviewees and give perspectives about being a Boston University graduate student, and assigned mentors to prospective students to provide them with support during the interview process.
+I coordinated over 15 hours of 20-minute interviews between prospective students and faculty, organized lab and campus tours, Q&A panels, lightning talks, and social events for current students to interact with interviewees and give perspectives about being a Boston University graduate student, and assigned mentors to prospective students to provide them with support during the interview process.